FAQFind answers to common questions

 How and when will I know to place my refill orders?

-NiceRx has a dedicated refill team that is responsible for ensuring that your medication refills are placed on time and every time without you having to worry.
-Our dedicated refill team will ensure that you have another supply of medication on the way before you run out.
+NiceRx has a dedicated refill team that is responsible for requesting your medication refills so you do not have to worry.
+Our dedicated refill team will request your medication refills before you run out.

-When will you start debiting my credit card?
+When will you start billing my credit card?

 Do you offer refunds if I decide to cancel?